chef/chef-web-docs/chef_master/source/resource_file.rst

    .. code-block:: ruby

-      file '/tmp/turtle' do
+      file '/tmp/foo' do
+        content "goodbye"
-        verify '/usr/bin/false'
+        verify do |path|
+          open(path).read.include? "hello"
         end
+      end

-   If a string or a block return ``false``, the chef-client run will stop and an error is returned.
+   If a string or a block return ``false``, the chef-client run will stop and an error is raised.

+   Originally proposed in `RFC 27 <https://github.com/chef/chef-rfc/blob/master/rfc027-file-content-verification.md>`_.

    New in Chef Client 12.1.